neilbalch/RPi-Computer-Power/README.md

 ## Mechanical configuration:

-Custom made Y-cables terinated with pin headers split off the power and reset switch wires so they can go to both the computer case and a breadboard.
+Custom made Y-cables terminated with pin headers split off the power and reset switch wires so they can go to both the computer case and a breadboard.
 The breadboard has two [PC817](https://www.amazon.com/uxcell-2-54mm-Pitch-Mounting-Coupler/dp/B00S4YRMB4/ref=sr_1_1?ie=UTF8&qid=1493673969&sr=8-1&keywords=pc817) optocouplers on it, one for each of power and reset, that on one side are hooked up to the Y-cables and on the other to the GPIO.
 By applying 5V to the RPI GPIO pins, the optocouplers short the pins together, simulating a keypress.

 There is also a Y-cable coming off of the motherdoard power led wires that tells the server if the computer state is on, allowing the user to verify that their computer is in the state that they want it to be in.